walmartlabs/concord-website/docs/api/repository.md

 <a name="validate-repository"/>
 ## Validate a Repository

-An existing repository can be validated with a POST request.
-Validate api call will validate concord.yml file syntax.
+A HTTP POST request can be used to validate a Concord repository.
+Specifically this action causes the Concord YML file to be parsed and validated with regards to syntax and any defined policies.

 * **URI** `/api/v1/org/{orgName}/project/{projectName}/repository/{repositoryName}/validate`
 * **Method** `POST`